asantos3026/core-data-structures/README.md

 - [x] Unit tests exist for all methods of Hash Table.
 - [x] A working implementation of the Binary (Search) Tree data structure is complete.
 - [x] Unit tests exist for all methods of Binary (Search) Tree.
-- [ ] A working implementation of the Tree Node data structure is complete.
-- [ ] Unit tests exist for all methods of Tree Node.
 - [x] A working implementation of the Directed Graph data structure is complete.
 - [x] Unit tests exist for all methods of Directed Graph.
 - [x] Repository includes a README file with basic installation and setup instructions.